Pixel535/ScribbleScan---Engineering-thesis/README.md

 The project was done as part of my Engineering Thesis for the Military University of Technology

 # Description
 The application works on the basis of an HTR model I created, which uses neural networks.
+The whole model accepts as training data a set of IAMs and its own created set of images in Polish.
-At the beginning, the application asks the user to upload an image for text analysis and to select the language in which the text is located (the application currently supports Polish and English).
+Upon start-up, the application asks the user to upload an image for text analysis and to select the language in which the text is located (the application currently supports Polish and English).
 The application then reads out the text in the photo using a previously created and trained HTR model.
 The user can correct the text if it has been misread by the application, and then, after the text has been sent, the application displays the sent photo with the spelling mistake highlighted and provides suggestions for the correct word.
 In addition, the app corrects the text according to the suggestions and shows the mistakes the user has made.
+The application will only work properly if images of a scan of handwritten text with a thick black marker are uploaded to it.

 # Screen demo
 * Home Screen